dvdg6566/late-system/README.md

 A possible Error is ErrNo 61 of pymongo: in that case run "brew services start mongodb"

-Install python3 by searching on the internet "Download python3" and then choose either Python 3.7.0 or Python 3.6.1
+###### Install python3 by searching on the internet "Download python3" and then choose either Python 3.7.0 or Python 3.6.1

-Installing Required Files:
+###### Installing Required Files:
 1. Download the files from github by clicking "Download ZIP"
 2. Extract the files into a new folder
 3. Drag the folder onto the desktop

 ## Running:

-Open the file "index.html" in browser.
-Turn on CORS.
+1. Open the file "index.html" in browser.

+2. Turn on CORS.

-Transfer the contents of the latepeople git file onto desktop.
-Run the file "server.py" using python launcher (3.7.0 or 3.6.1)
+3. Run the file "server.py" in the latepeople git folder using python launcher (3.7.0 or 3.6.1)